 Modern medicine has created many astonishing cures, but sometimes the cure is worse than the disease.
 Never has this been more obvious than with the rise of opiate addiction.
 Scientists originally developed opioid painkillers to treat chronic pain, but over the years, they’ve caused a serious health crisis.
 Through the direct effects of prescription drug abuse and its contribution to heroin addiction, opiates have killed hundreds of thousands in the US alone.
-In many cases, it is necessary for people to seek the support of our prescription drug addiction treatment program.
+In many cases, it’s necessary for people to seek the support of our prescription drug addiction treatment program in San Antonio.

 The Need for a Prescription Drug Addiction Treatment Program